Talal El Merhebi: Political career

 Talal El Merhebi kept his place as a leader in the region and he still is exercising his political life due to the strong ties he had made with a lot of the government officials and is known to be a man of Justice, Equality and fairness.

 On October 14, 2012, The Lebanese Decision movement is launched by Talal El-Merhebi, the launching ceremony is symbolic and one of a kind; priests and Muslim sheikhs are seated next to each other in the ceremony and the public unity is cited as one of the main objectives of the movement.

-Also strong emphasis was made regarding the women's role in the society, "she is there to lead instead of be lead".
+Also strong emphasis was made regarding the women's role in the society, "she is there to lead instead of be led".